Frequently Asked Questions

 The Urban Affairs degree is a multidisciplinary program that provides students the opportunity to study the forces that shape cities, their neighborhoods, and the problems that urban areas face.
 It provides students with a better understanding of the complex factors that affect service delivery in urban neighborhoods and how to work in this environment.
 It is appropriate for students more interested in program implementation, especially in the area of community development.

 Full-time students normally complete their respective degree programs in two years.
 Part-time students generally complete the program in three years depending on the number of courses they choose to take each semester.
-Both programs require 37 hours of coursework: 11 three-credit courses, plus a four-credit internship or capstone practicum class.
+Both programs require 37 hours of coursework: 11 three-credit courses, plus a three-credit internship or capstone practicum class.

 Full-time students normally complete their respective degree program in two years.
 Part-time students generally complete the program in three years depending on the number of courses they choose to take each semester.
-Both programs require 37 hours of coursework: 11 three-credit courses, plus a four-credit internship or capstone practicum class.
+Both programs require 37 hours of coursework: 11 three-credit courses, plus a three-credit internship or capstone practicum class.

 You may transfer up to 6 credit hours from another graduate program in a related discipline.
 Courses considered for transfer credit should have been taken within the past five years.
 The Public Policy Program Director must approve of the transfer credits and will decide how to apply the credits to the degree requirements.